 It is recommended to backtrack on your way down, taking the same route as you took on the way up.
 This minimizes the chances of becoming lost.

-If you are taking the chairlifts back down from Knoll Ridge, remember that they close at 4.00 pm daily and earlier if weather conditions deteriorate during the day.
+If you are taking the gondola back down from Knoll Ridge, remember it stop running at 4pm daily and earlier if weather conditions deteriorate during the day.